Overview

 Cross-checking examples against tools

-Everyexample.tool is checked against the plugin’s registered tool names.
-If a manifest references tool: 'foo' but the plugin doesn’t register a tool named foo, boot fails:
+Eachexample.tool is checked against the names the plugin registers — the union of its boot-time tool names and its sub-agent wrapped names (call_<name>).
+If a manifest references tool: 'foo' but the plugin registers no such tool, boot fails: